MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/near-menu.md

 Tag-along behavior is achieved with RadialView solver script.
 - **Move and Rotate Lerp Time** are set to 0.5 for delayed smooth movement, which creates comfortable leashing experience.
-- **Use Fixed Vertical Position** places the menu 35 cm below the users headset, which allows the user to focus on target content.
+- **Use Fixed Vertical Position** places the menu 35 cm below the user's headset, which allows the user to focus on target content.
 - **Min and Max Distances** places the menu between 30-60 cm from the user for comfortable near-range interactions.

 ![RadialView](../../../mrtk3-overview/images/UXBuildingBlocks/NearMenu/MRTK_UX_NearMenu_TagAlong.png)